jjpryor/pyskeleton/README.md

 ## Release Notes/Contributors/Etc. **Optional**

-If you aren't using changelog, put your release notes here (though you should consider using changelog).
-You can also add any additional sections you feel are necessary or important to include here.
-Please use the `## ` header.
+If you aren't using changelog, put your release notes here.